 A friend of mine likened this to a grift, which I thought was a bit strong; it’s more a strong-arm guilting, I said.
 He said if BUtB had actual truth and facts, it would be a guilting; but without those, it’s just a con.
 I’ll leave it for you folks to decide that.

-In any event, BUtB lobbied our elected representatives, and got what they wanted:
+In any event, Buried Under the Blue lobbied our elected representatives, and got their demand for reparations sent to Sacramento:

-BUtB does much of its outreach on social media; for example, it has over 15,000 followers on Instagram.
-Here is Melissa Arechiga, the new face of Chavez Ravine, with a typical IG post:
+BUtB does much of its outreach on social media; for example, it has 17,000 followers on Instagram, and 23,000 likes on its TikTok.
+Here is Melissa Arechiga, the new face of Chavez Ravine, with a typical Instagram post:

 And that is the tale of the Arechigas!
 Come back in a couple days when we wrap up our whole tale in Part VII, a breakdown of the main myths about Chavez Ravine.
 See you there!